BenBeresfordJones/MGBC/README.md

 __Notes:__
 - the `1-build-MAGs/` directory need to be part of your `$PATH` system variable
-- this pipeline uses a specific file structure:
+- this pipeline requires a specific file structure for the metagenome samples:
   * STUDY_NAME/
     * Metagenomes/
       * metagenome sample files e.g.